shawnvera/tic-tac-toe/pseudocode.md

 // Variables

-// this will create each molecule on the board
+// this will create each molecule on the board.
+It should record each click with an index

 let buildUI = document.getElementById("app");
 buildUI.forEach((block, index) => {